-Audit area Assurance level Summary of Key Findings 16 68 Priority 1 Recommendation: The Force and OPFCC should seek retrospective approval for the Faithful + Gould variation made.
-The Force and OPFCC should ensur there is clarity over the process to be followed for a variation to a Major Project.
-In all instances, the delegated authority limits should be in the approval of spend.
+Audit area Assurance level Summary of Key Findings 168 Priority 1 Recommendation: The Force and OPFCC should seek retrospective approval for the Faithful + Gould variation made.
+The Force and OPFCC should ensure that there is clarity over the process to be followed for a variation to a Major Project.
+In all instances, the delegated authority limits should be followed in the approval of spend.
 Procurement (Compliance) Limited Two Priority 2 Recommendations: 1 - The Corporate Governance Framework and supporting scheme of delegation should be updated.
-Once updated a regular review of t document should be scheduled, to ensure it remains aligned to Force and OPFCC working arrangements. :he 2 - The Force and OPFCC should complete the production of reporting pack, with inclusion of contract spend analysis.
-Priority 1 Recommendation: The Force should approve the training strategy, training at each level should be defined within a matrix and thereafter this training shoul rolled out for completion.
-Following the rollout of the training, a process should be in place to monitor the completion of the training by st officers.
+Once updated a regular review of the document should be scheduled, to ensure it remains aligned to Force and OPFCC working arrangements.
+2 - The Force and OPFCC should complete the production of reporting pack, with inclusion of contract spend analysis.
+Priority 1 Recommendation: The Force should approve the training strategy, training at each level should be defined within a matrix and thereafter this training should be rolled out for completion.
+Following the rollout of the training, a process should be in place to monitor the completion of the training by staff and officers.
 Three Priority 2 Recommendations: Health & Safety Limited 1 - The Force should determine the areas of health and safety where a standalone policy / procedure documents are required.
-Once the guidance documents have been produced, they should be referenced within the health & safety manual.
-The Force should ensure that and safety policy and procedural guidance documents, including the health and safety manual are subject to regular review.
-Where app version control should be utilised within the guidance documents. all health a a a a a a a a a a a a a a a a a a a 2 - The Force should update the terms of references of the Force Health and Safety Committee meetings to remove the OPFCC repres as an attendee.
+Once these guidance documents have been produced, they should be referenced within the health & safety manual.
+The Force should ensure that all health and safety policy and procedural guidance documents, including the health and safety manual are subject to regular review.
+Where appropriate, version control should be utilised within the guidance documents.
+2 - The Force should update the terms of references of the Force Health and Safety Committee meetings to remove the OPFCC representative as an attendee.
 The Force should ensure that invitations to the Force Assurance Board are made to the OPFCC representative.
-The PF should be presented with a report from the CC in respect of the performance of the health and safety function, at a regular frequency.
+The PFCC should be presented with a report from the CC in respect of the performance of the health and safety function, at a regular frequency.
 3 - The Force should introduce a suite of key performance indicators that provide oversight of the whole area of health and safety.